elloza/pptx2pdfwasm/README.md

 * The conversion of pptx could change the tables, the text, or the images.
 The best way to deal with this is to open previously your file with Libre Office and check if everything is ok.

-* Big files could not finish the conversion.
-The server has a timeout of 120 seconds.
-This must be changed in the future.

 # License 📜 and distribution

 * The main issue is the distribution of wasm files from this package.
 All the rights are reserved to the ZetaOffice team.
 The files are compressed in a zip file and stored in the package.
 The zip file is extracted in the first run of the library.
 The zip file is stored in the package, so it is not necessary to download it again.
 It's not the best solution, but it's working. 📦